Design and Dynamics of Two-Qubit Gates with Motional States of Electrons on Helium: Introduction

-Here, we expand upon our work by proposing two-qubit gate protocols which utilize the entanglement generation from our previous publication~\cite{beysengulov2024} and a new approach for entanglement generation.
+Here, we expand upon our earlier work by proposing two-qubit gate protocols which utilize the entanglement generation from our previous publication~\cite{beysengulov2024} and a new approach for entanglement generation.
 Moreover, we use a Time-Dependent Full Configuration Interaction (TD-FCI) inspired method~\cite{hochstuhl_time-dependent_2014} for distinguishable particles to simulate the dynamics of the protocol and proceed to quantify the gate performance with the average gate fidelity~\cite{press2007}.
 This allows us to maximize the fidelity with respect to the two parameters of the gate protocol, that is, the hold and ramp time.
-We specifically target the \sqiswap and CZ gates, for which we obtain fidelities of 0.999 and 0.996 with experimentally achievable execution times of 2.9~ns and 9.4~ns, respectively.
+We specifically target the \sqiswap and CZ gates, for which we obtain fidelities of 0.999 and 0.996 with experimentally achievable execution times of \SI{2.9}{\nano\second} and \SI{9.4}{\nano\second}, respectively.
 Finally, we examine the sensitivity of these gate fidelities to perturbations in the hold and ramp time.
 Our results can aid the experimental realization of two-qubit gates with electrons-on-helium systems.

-The paper is arranged as follows: Section~\ref{sec:device} describes the device used in our simulations and the operation of the proposed gate protocol is detailed in Sec.~\ref{sec:gate-operation}.
+The paper is arranged as follows: Section~\ref{sec:device} describes the device used in our simulations, and the operation of the proposed gate protocol is detailed in Sec.~\ref{sec:gate-operation}.
 The numerical method used to optimize the parameters of the protocol is outlined in Sec.~\ref{sec:num-method}.
 In Sec.~\ref{sec:res-swap} and Sec.~\ref{sec:res-cz}, we present the results for the \sqiswap and CZ gates, respectively.
-The sensitivity of the gates is analyzed in Sec.~\ref{sec:sensitivity} before we present our conclusions and future outlooks in Sec.~\ref{sec:conclusions}.
+The sensitivity of the gates to ramp and hold time deviations is analyzed in Sec.~\ref{sec:sensitivity} before we present our conclusions and future outlooks in Sec.~\ref{sec:conclusions}.
 Some more in depth analyses are provided in the appendices.